About arc42

 • LLM Service: external LLM API used for providing hints related to quiz questions.

-• Database: the system interacts with a database storing user-related data.
+• Database: the system interacts with a database storing data related to users, games and questions.

 Quiz Game System - Business Context Table